BP adopts User Centred Design approach to software transition

 We discovered that:

-• Many of the ergonomics and usability issues present in V1 had been successfully addressed in the new V2 version – developments that users were very positive about.
+• Many of the ergonomics and usability issues had been successfully addressed in the new software version – developments that users were very positive about.

 By using our consultants’ expertise in ergonomics and human-computer interaction, BP was ultimately able to produce a solution that: